Nürtingen: Reudern

 Reudern (2,707 inhabitants, as of 2012) is located on a hill approximately 3 km east of Nürtingen and was first mentioned in the year 1338.

 Zizishausen

 Zizishausen (3,222 inhabitants, as of 2012) is to the left and right of the Neckar and borders to the north directly to the core city of Nürtingen.
 Zizishausen was first mentioned in 1296.

 Oberensingen

 Oberensingen (4,060 inhabitants, 2006) closes immediately northwest of the central city of Nürtingen.
 The first mention dates back to 1344.

 Roßdorf

 Roßdorf lies south of Nürtingen.
 The district was created in the early 1960s as a model construction project for modern urban planning on the drawing board.
 Today Roßdorf has around 4,500 inhabitants.

 Local council

-The local council in Nürtingen has 32 members.
-Until 2014, the local council had 39 members.
-The Baden-Württemberg elections in 2014 had the following results.
+The local council in Nürtingen has 32 members (until 2014 it had 39 members).
+The last local elections on 9 June 2024 had following results.
 The Oberbürgermeister (Mayor) is the president of the council and has one vote.